-Join Mike Rankin for an in-depth discussion in this video Adding 3D content, part of iBooks Author for Teachers: Fundamentals.
+Join Mike Rankin for an in-depth discussion in this video Adding 3D content, part of iBooks Author for Teachers: The Basics.

 By adding 3D widgets to your projects, you can allow your students to explore an illustration from any angle and bring content to life in a way that still pictures and even video can't match.
 Once you become familiar with widgets in iBooks Author, it's no problem at all to add 3D models to your projects.
 The bigger question is, where do you get 3D files to place into your projects?
 The first thing to know is that iBooks Author accepts only one file format for 3D, COLLADA files with the extension .DAE.

 If you want to try your hand at drawing your own 3D illustrations, you can use one of several programs for the Mac that can export to COLLADA, format including Trimble SketchUp, Blender, Autodesk Maya, and 3D tools by Strata.
 It's worth noting that some of these applications are quite expensive and complex.
 But one relatively inexpensive option for the Mac is Strata Design 3D SE.
 Trimble SkecthUp comes in a free version, although as of this recording, it lacks the ability to set a viewing position that iBooks Author will match.

 So when you place the COLLADA file in iBooks Author, the initial view will be different from what you see in SkecthUp.
 For now, the workaround is to rotate your model in SketchUp to compensate for the initial view iBooks Author shows you.
 If you don't want to try drawing your own 3D models, there are several sources online where you can download models that other people have created.
 Some are free, others you have to pay for it.
 So let's look at a few of those.
 Trimble 3D Warehouse is the companion website for SketchUp, where users upload their creations.